Aligned Marketing and Sales? Master the Biggest Challenges [Video]

 Handoffs can change from team to team, ICP tier to ICP tier, and product to product.

-Next, pull some reports to see at what lifecycle stage sales became involved in winning opportunities to objectively determine what has been most successful to date.
+Next, pull some reports to see at what lifecycle stage sales became involved in winning opportunities to determine what has been most successful to date objectively.

 Finally, once everyone agrees on the terms of your lifecycle stages and when and how sales should be tapped to jump in, update your CRM, marketing automation platform, and other technology to accommodate these newly agreed-upon handoff guidelines.

-There are literally hundreds of tools that your sales and marketing teams could use to run their individual motions.
+Your sales and marketing teams could use hundreds of tools to run their motions.

 What's the result?
 A list of tech tools the size of a Cheesecake Factory menu for your marketing operations team to deal with.

-For marketing and sales activities – especially those that require a handoff – data accuracy is everything.
+Data accuracy is everything for marketing and sales activities – especially those that require a handoff.
 And the more tools you have, the lower the chances are that your data is reliable.

 Too many systems can lead to: